ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week2/index.md

 Keep in mind this might mean you need to open _two_ terminals, one to start the server and one to load the URL.

-**Write down in notes**.
-Take a screenshot of two terminals, side-by-side, one running the server and one loading a URL it serves via `curl`.
+**Write down in notes** – Take a screenshot of two terminals, side-by-side, one running the server and one loading a URL it serves via `curl`.